Colleges by Location

 In addition to its academic offerings, UCSC is renowned for its natural beauty and commitment to environmental sustainability.
 The campus is nestled among towering redwood trees and overlooks the Pacific Ocean, offering breathtaking views and a tranquil atmosphere for study and reflection.
 The university also prioritizes sustainability, with its commitment to green building practices and extensive efforts to preserve the local ecosystem.
 With its exceptional academic programs, stunning campus, and commitment to sustainability, UCSC offers a distinctive and rewarding educational experience.

-University of California, Santa Cruz is a public university located in Santa Cruz, CA. It has a campus size of 2,000 acres.
-This institution follows a quarterly calendar.
-It has an acceptance rate of 47%.
-The freshman retention rate at University of California, Santa Cruz is 87.7% and the six-year graduation rate is 77%.
+Located in Santa Cruz, CA, University of California, Santa Cruz is a public university.
+This school follows a quarterly calendar.
+It has an acceptance rate of 65%.
+The freshman retention rate at University of California, Santa Cruz is 88% and the six-year graduation rate is 75%.

-The freshmen application deadline for this school is November 30.
-The transfer application deadline is November 30.
+For freshmen, the application deadline for this school is November 30.
+For transfer students, the application deadline is November 30.

 Quick Facts